zowe/docs-site/docs/extend/extend-apiml/api-mediation-oidc-authentication.md

   Consult your OIDC provider documentation for options and requirements available for your type of client application.
   :::

-- Users have been assigned to the Client Application.
+- Users have been assigned to the Client Application

   To access mainframe resources, users with a distributed authentication must either be directly assigned by the OIDC provider to the client application, or must be part of group which is allowed to work with the client application.